THINGS TO DO IN SEPTEMBER TO SIMPLIFY YOUR LIFE

 September is a month of change.
 We transition from one season to another and the kids head back to school after the long summer holidays.
-In this article I’m offering some tips to help you organise and prepare for the Autumn months ahead and things to do to simplify your life in September.
+In this article I’m offering some tips to help you organise and prepare for the Autumn months ahead and things to do in September to simplify your life.

 SEPTEMBER IS A MONTH OF CHANGE